-The functional currency of the Company is determined based on the primary economic environment in which the entity operates.
-The financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
+The functional currency of each Group entity is determined based on the primary economic environment in which the entity operates.
+The consolidated financial statements are presented in New Taiwan Dollars (NTD), which is the Company's functional currency.
 All financial information presented in NTD has been rounded to the nearest thousand.